suhas2go/lanyon/_posts/2017-08-28-GSoCFinalReport.md

 ---
 layout: post
 title: GSoC '17 - Final Report
-category: opensource
+category: [GNOME, Pitivi]
 comments: true
 ---

-This summer as part of Google Summer of Code 2017, I worked on the project "Pitivi: Color correction interface using three chromatic wheels".
+This summer as part of Google Summer of Code 2017, I worked on the project ["Pitivi: Color correction interface using three chromatic wheels"](https://wiki.gnome.org/Outreach/SummerOfCode/2017/Projects/SuhasNayak_PitiviColorCorrectionInterface).
 As GSoC concludes, I'm writing this post as part of my final submission.

 ## Status of the project